Ashley Sutton

-Ashley John Sutton (born 15 January 1994) is a British racing driver, and four time British Touring Car Champion, who currently competes in the British Touring Car Championship with NAPA Racing UK.
+Ashley John Sutton (born 15 January 1994) is a British racing driver who currently competes in the British Touring Car Championship with NAPA Racing UK, driving a Ford Focus Titanium Saloon.
+Sutton is the most successful driver in BTCC history, winning the championship on five occasions – 2017, 2020, 2021, 2023 and 2026.

 After winning the Renault Clio Cup UK in 2015, Sutton moved up to the British Touring Car Championship for the 2016 season with MG Racing RCIB Insurance.
 He won one race in his début season, before moving to Adrian Flux Subaru Racing for the 2017 season.
 Sutton failed to score a point in the opening meeting, but won six races thereafter to win the championship, the youngest champion since 1966.
 He moved to Laser Tools Racing in 2020, and would win the championship back to back in 2020 and 2021.
 He moved to NAPA Racing UK for the 2022 season and won the championship for a fourth time in 2023.
 He also scored 12 Wins in 2023, equalling Alain Menu's 1997 record.
 He was also the first driver since Menu in 2000 to win the BTCC title in a Ford.